 I remember ‘Jeff’ saying he ran his own company (which would appear to have been true).
 His movements were irregular; sometimes not being seen around for many days.
 I just assumed he was travelling.
 It would appear that the timing of ‘Jeff’ being my neighbour, in 2009, would have coincided with his official bankruptcy (see below).

 ‘Jeff’ and Ena moved out of the tenanted townhouse separately, some weeks apart, in late summer/early autumn 2010.
-This was not surprising as ‘Jeff’ always struck me as a bit of a ‘player’ and his absences had grown far more frequent in the summer of 2009/2010 (my wife presciently stated at the time ‘I wouldn’t trust him as far as I could throw him’).
-It seemed not to be an amicable separation as on at least one occasion Flanagan had a ‘police escort’ when he arrived to collect some of his belongings from the former family home.
+This was not surprising as ‘Jeff’ always struck me as a bit of a ‘player’ and his absences had grown far more frequent in the summer of 2009/2010 (my wife presciently said to me at the time; ‘I wouldn’t trust him as far as I could throw him’).
+It seemed not to be an amicable separation as on at least one occasion Flanagan had a police escort when he arrived to collect some of his belongings from the former family home.